 What is Anaesthesia?

-Your anaesthetic will be given to you by a specialist doctor called an anaesthetist.
+Your anaesthetic will be given to you by a specialist doctor called an Anaesthetist.

 Anaesthesia care falls into three parts: preoperative visit, care during surgery and postoperative care in the recovery room.